-Dupuytren's contracture is a painless thickening and contracture of tissue beneath the skin on the palm of the hand and fingers.
+Dupuytrens contracture is a painless thickening and tightening (contracture) of tissue beneath the skin on the palm of the hand and fingers.

 The cause is unknown.
-Family history of Dupuytren's contracture makes you more likely to develop this condition.
+Family history of Dupuytren contracture makes you more likely to develop this condition.
 It does not seem to be caused by occupation or from trauma.

 One or both hands may be affected.
 The ring finger is affected most often, followed by the little, middle, and index fingers.

-It becomes difficult to extend or straighten the fingers.
+As time passes, it becomes difficult to extend or straighten the fingers.
 In severe cases, straightening them is impossible.

 The disorder progresses at an unpredictable rate.
-Surgical treatment can usually restore normal movement to the fingers.
-The disease can recur following surgery in up to half of cases within 10 years.
+Surgery can usually restore normal movement to the fingers.
+The disease can recur within 10 years after surgery in up to half of cases.

 Worsening of the contracture may result in deformity and loss of function of the hand.